return42/sphkerneldoc/linux_src_doc/drivers/ata/libata-core_c.rst

 Description
 -----------

-@link is about to be reset.
+     \ ``link``\  is about to be reset.
 Initialize it.
 Failure from prereset makes libata abort whole reset sequence and give up that port, so prereset should be best-effort.
 It does its best to prepare for reset sequence but if things go wrong, it should just whine, not fail.

 .. _`ata_std_prereset.locking`:

 LOCKING
 -------

      Kernel thread context (may sleep)

 .. _`ata_std_prereset.return`:

 Return
 ------

      0 on success, -errno otherwise.

 .. _`sata_link_hardreset`: